1.9. CREATING A LANDSCAPE IN UE4

 - Repeat this for the other layers in Procedural Landscape Ecosystem.

 [NOTE: If you’re using your own landscape materials, you can mimic this step with your own assets.]

-Automatic Exposure provides additional realism in game, but is a bit of a pain when working with large landscapes in the Unreal Editor – continually adjusting brightness as you navigate the scene.
-At this point we find it easier to fix it to a specific level:
+Eye Adaption provides additional realism in game, but is a bit of a pain when working with large landscapes in the Unreal Editor – continually adjusting brightness as you navigate the scene.
+At this point we find it easier to fix it to switch it off in the Unreal Editor

 - In the Editor Viewport, click ‘Show’ > ‘Post Processing’, then uncheck the ‘Eye Adaption’ check box.

 The scene still looks a little dark, so we’ll increase the brightness of the light source:

 - In the ‘World Outliner’, select ‘Light Source’.

 - In the ‘Intensity’ field under ‘Light’, increase the setting.
 12.0 lux is about right for our project.